Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 More relevant in children than adults

-Food triggers are controversial—work with allergist if suspected
+Food triggers controversial—work with allergist if suspected

 Don't eliminate foods without medical guidance